Did anyone learn anything?

 During our EventTech Chat, several participants shared how they consolidate learning during or immediately after an event.
 Folks who have learned the value of this practice and figured out the ways that work best for them may not need what I’m about to share (though even they can often benefit).

 What I’ve found over decades of designing meetings is that the majority of meeting attendees do not know how to consolidate what they learn there.
 So I designed a closing plenary that gives each participant a carefully structured opportunity to review, consolidate, and reinforce what they have learned at the conference.
 They also get to develop the next steps for changes they will work on in their professional lives.
-It’s called a Personal Introspective, and takes 60 – 90 minutes to run.
+It’s called a Personal Introspective and takes 60 – 90 minutes to run.
 (You can find full details in Chapter 57 of The Power of Participation.)

 Did anyone learn anything?
 There are no guarantees.
 But, following the above advice will make it significantly more likely that your attendees will learn what they want and need to learn.
-Do you have other thoughts on how to improve how you or others learn at meetings.
+Do you have other thoughts on how to improve how you or others learn at meetings?
 If so, please share them in the comments below.

 What your conference evaluations are missing

-One of the easiest, yet often neglected, ways for meeting professionals to improve their craft is to obtain (and act on!) client feedback after designing/producing/facilitating an event.
-So I like to schedule a thirty-minute call at a mutually convenient date one or two weeks after the event, giving the client time to decompress and process attendee evaluations.
+conference evaluations: a photograph of a milk carton with a message on the side "MISSING: HAVE YOU SEEN ME?" surrounding an evaluation sheetOne of the easiest, yet often neglected, ways for meeting professionals to improve their craft is to obtain (and act on!) client feedback after designing/producing/facilitating an event.
+So, I like to schedule a thirty-minute call at a mutually convenient date one or two weeks after the event, giving the client time to decompress and process attendee conference evaluations.

 During a recent call, a client shared their conference evaluation summaries that rated individual sessions and the overall conference experience.